 Not just your body needs "fuel" in the form of food to keep on moving.
 Your brain is demanding too when it comes to exciting news or fascinating stories.
 That's why reading is among the best morning routines to improve your daily brain performance.
 According to the studies, it boosts imagination, promotes long-term memory, and boosts your problem-solving skills.

 Read a few pages of a novel or a motivating non-fiction book to tune your brain to the right mindset every morning.
 You can also dive into the latest tech-related or scientific news to broaden your horizons and keep abreast of the innovations.
+Meanwhile, try not to look into hot political or economy news, since they could make you depressed and anxious for the rest of your day.

 Tips for making a morning routine that works